 They will be subject to a duty of confidentiality and due care with respect to handling the personal data.
 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.
 The Chamber’s employees are trained in data security and information protection.
 Relevant areas of the Chamber’s website will employ Secure Socket Layer (“SSL”) or Transport Layer Security (“TLS”) encryption technology to enhance data privacy and help prevent loss, misuse, or alteration of the information collected and retained by the Chamber.

 Links to Third-Party Sites

-The Chamber is a membership organisation and for its contractual and legitimate business interests, must maintain contact information on its members and the wider business community to communicate information on membership, events, training courses, policy and research, international trade and any other Chamber products or services.
+The Chamber is a membership organisation and maintains contact information on its members for contractual and legitimate business interests, to communicate information on membership, events, training courses, policy and research, international trade and any other Chamber products or services.
 The Chamber also sends promotional material promoting its events, training courses, membership services, business support services, policy and research work and other relevant offerings.
-From time to time, the Chamber collaborates with other relevant organisations and companies to promote other programs that may be of interest to members and the wider business community.
-In such cases, the Chamber does not provide these organisations with any personally identifiable information but may distribute the organisation’s information on their behalf to those who may legitimately be benefited from receiving such information or have elected to receive such information.
-If you do not wish to receive marketing material, you may opt out.
+From time to time, the Chamber collaborates with other relevant organisations and companies to promote other programmes that may be of interest to members and the wider business community.
+In such cases, the Chamber does not provide these organisations with any personally identifiable information but may distribute the member organisation’s information on their behalf to those who may legitimately benefit from receiving such information or have elected to receive such information.
+If you do not wish to receive such marketing material, you may opt out.
 Every marketing e-mail will include an ‘unsubscribe’ link at the bottom.
 You may also notify the Chamber in writing as set out below.